mhusainh/PostTest-Golang/README.md

 ---

-Thank you for checking out **Weekly-Task3**!
+Thank you for checking out **PostTest-Golang**!
 We hope this project serves as a useful reference for building RESTful APIs with Go.
 Happy coding!